Introduction: How to Meditate; Candles, Crystals and Zen

 An alternative meditation which can be very calming and centring is to sit and look at an object or natural formation such as a trees, clouds or flowers.
 Clouds can be great because they are slowly moving and changing which is great for keeping your attention and reminding you not to think.

 Watching them change can be very therapeutic.
 A high vantage point sitting in a chair looking out of the window is ideal, otherwise try lying on your back on the beach or in the garden on a warm day.
+Cloud meditation is better without ear plugs; listen to the wind and the birds as you meditate.
 This one is clearly weather-dependent so do it whenever you get the chance!

 Step 4: Crystal Meditation